 Early Christianity, before the influence of the Roman Church, coexisted with the culture that originally built these megaliths.
-In many instances the sacred stones were replaced by a Christian one such as a cross or church.
+In many instances the sacred stone was replaced with a Christian one such as a cross or church.
 Le Cossec photographed early Christian sites which were known to be built on top of megalithic sites.
-These Christian stones continue to demonstrate the same pulsations of energy as the original megalithic sacred stone sites.
+These Christian stones demonstrate the same pulsations of energy as the original megalithic sites did.

-The stone church of Piriac in Brittany is known to be build on top of an ancient sacred stone site.
+The stone church of Piriac is known to be build on top of an ancient sacred stone site.
 The Epiphanie photograph above shows a pulsation of energy ejected out of the steeple.

-La Croix du Menhir (Cross of the Menhir) on the Island of Hoëdic off the southern Brittany coast is also a known megalithic sacred stone site.
-The sequence of photographs below clearly depicts the build up of energy within the sacred stone before it ascends into space.
+La Croix du Menhir (Cross of the Menhir) on the Island of Hoëdic off the southern Brittany coast is also a known megalithic site.
+The sequence of photographs below clearly shows the build up of energy within the stone before it ascends into space.

 Build up of energy within La Croix du Menhir.